How to draught-proof your home

-Using the best products to help insulate your home and draught-proof windows, doors, keyholes and letterboxes can be found in our draught & insulation range.
+Using the best products to help insulate your home is key.
+You can find many of these in our draught & insulation range.

 Drafty windows let the cold air in and can leave you chilly, even when the heating is on, but there are a few simple ways to address the problem.